sgtcoolguy/axway-open-docs/content/en/docs/appc/Axway_Appcelerator_Studio/Axway_Appcelerator_Studio_Guide/Customizing_Studio/Rubles/Ruble_Cookbook/Print_Editor_Properties.md

 `}`

-Select text "background", with the caret after the "d"
+Select text "background", with the caret after the "d":

 `require` `'ruble'`